 Lithium batteries won’t work in the cold – this is true to an extent.
 They produce less cranking power when very cold.
 However if you live in a colder climate, warming up your battery before use prevents their unreliability.
 Turning on your lights or attaching your heated gloves will start to draw from the battery and will warm it up.

-A lithium motorcycle battery will be approximately 50% the size of your conventional lead-acid battery, which can cause a problem.
+Other lithium motorcycle batteries can be approximately 50% of the physical size of your conventional lead-acid battery, which can cause a problem.

 Your bike is designed with a battery box to accommodate the standard battery and keep it secure.
-A lithium battery will rattle around in this battery box and it’s likely that your terminals won’t connect as the wires won’t be long enough.
+If you do opt for a lithium battery that is physically smaller in size, it will rattle around in this battery box and it’s likely that your terminals won’t connect as the wires won’t be long enough.
+Therefore you’ll need padding to keep the battery in position.

-The best solution is to use a dense foam which you can cut to size in order to easily position your lighter and smaller lithium battery and properly connect it to your bike’s electricals.
+If you do go for a smaller motorcycle battery, the best solution is to use a dense foam that you can cut to size in order to easily position your lighter and smaller lithium battery and properly connect it to your bike’s electricals.

-Any dense foam will do but we’ve picked this modelling foam which comes in handy sheet size and is easy to cut.
+Any dense foam will do but we’ve picked this modeling foam which comes in handy sheet size and is easy to cut.
 Use some double-sided tape and it’ll be a factory-job!

 Modelling Foam / See it on Amazon